Business Risk Factors

 5) Business environment of the Retail & Printing Solutions business

 The Retail & Printing Solutions business provides retail solutions for the retail distribution industry and service industry, offices, manufacturing and logistics industries and particular customers, as well as printing solutions for offices, and manufacturing and logistics industries.
-The results of the Retail Solutions business may be adversely affected by any changes in political and economic conditions, taxation, environmental regulations and foreign exchange, and postponement or suspension of capital expenditure by reason of customers’ earnings deterioration, acceleration of industrial realignment due to compounding and systemization, more intensified market competition with competitors, new entries into such industry, and similar events.
+The results of the Retail Solutions business and Printing Solutions business may be adversely affected by any changes in political and economic conditions, taxation, environmental regulations and foreign exchange; and postponement or suspension of capital expenditure by reason of customers’ earnings deterioration, acceleration of industrial realignment due to compounding and systemization, more intensified market competition with competitors, new entries into such industry, and similar events.

 6) Business environment of the Electronic Devices & Storage Solutions business

 The Electronic Devices & Storage Solutions business consists of semiconductors, storage products (HDDs), semiconductor production systems and other products, and the business results tend to change with economic fluctuations and to be affected by exchange rate fluctuations.
 The market for this business is subject to intense competition with many companies, in Japan and overseas, which manufacture and sell products similar to those offered by the Group.
-The market may face a downturn, the Group may fail to market new products in a timely manner, production may not go as planned, or competitiveness of the Group’s current products may be lost or decrease due to a rapid introduction of new technology.
-The Group’s business activities have been partially restricted by the trade friction between the U.S. and China, the spread of COVID-19 and the impact of the conflict between Russia and Ukraine; in addition to that, the prices of raw materials and logistics costs are soaring.
+The market may face a downturn, the Group may fail to market new products in a timely manner, production may not go as planned, or competitiveness of the Group’s current products may be lost or decrease due to a rapid introduction of new technology; in addition to that, the Group’s business activities have been partially restricted by the trade friction between the U.S. and China and the impact of the conflict between Russia and Ukraine, and the prices of raw materials and logistics costs are soaring.
 If these circumstances continue, this business may thereby be adversely affected.
+Furthermore, if the COVID 19 pandemic resurges on a worldwide basis or the government in each country adopts policies pertaining to mobility restrictions to prevent the spread thereof, the business activities of this business may thereby be adversely affected.

 With respect to the Semiconductor and HDD businesses, demand for the products is somewhat difficult to accurately predict due to such factors as technical innovation, trends in the consumer market, and the actions of ordering parties.
 Even if capital expenditures are made, unforeseen market changes may cause changes in demand at the time of sale, and it may result in a mismatch between the production of particular products based on the sales volume initially expected and the actual demand for such products, or cause an overstocked inventory in the supply chain, which may have adverse effects on the business such as a downward revision of the sales volume initially planned.